CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Devices/Monitor-Switches.md

 ```

 Look for the **Rebalance Recommended** column.
 If the value in that column says *Yes*, then you are strongly encouraged to rebalance the BTRFS partitions.
 If it says *No*, then you can review the other values in the output to determine if you are getting close to needing a rebalance, and come back to view this data at a later time.

-Optionally, use the `around` option to view the information for a particular time in the past.

 {{</tab>}}